 Season Highlights

 The Expos started the year with a pitching rotation of ace Steve Rogers, flanked by the best of 1977's mid-season acquisitions, Wayne Twitchell, and May and Grimsley.
 Rogers was outstanding once again, posting an ERA of 2.47 - the second best in the National League - in 219 innings while being selected to the All-Star Game for a second time in his young career; he was shut down in late August as a precautionary measure, limiting his record to 13-10, but he confirmed his place as one of baseball's best right-handed pitchers that year.
-Grimsley was absolutely magnificent in his first year with the Expos: he pitched a three-hit shutout in his first start April 9 in New York (Boxscore), picked up a win in his first five starts and pitched a complete games in five of his first six starts, then had another string of four consecutive complete game victories from May 25 to June 7.
-He joined teammate Rogers at the All-Star Game - for the first time in their history, the Expos were represented by more than one player - and then started the second half of the season by pitching a five-hit shutout against the Astros (Boxscore).
-He went into the Expos' last game of the season in St. Louis on October 1 [(Boxscore)] with a 19-11 record and a chance to become the team's first ever 20-game winner.
-He pitched brilliantly for eight innings, but the score was tied 1-1 on top of the ninth.
+Grimsley was absolutely magnificent in his first year with the Expos: he pitched a three-hit shutout in his first start on April 9th against the New York Mets at [Shea Stadium]] (Boxscore), picked up a win in his first five starts, and pitched a complete games in five of his first six starts, then had another string of four consecutive complete game victories from May 25th to June 7th.
+He joined teammate Rogers at the All-Star Game - for the first time in their history, the Expos were represented by more than one player - and then started the second half of the season by pitching a five-hit shutout against the Houston Astros (Boxscore).
+He went into the Expos' last game of the season against the St. Louis Cardinals on October 1st [(Boxscore)] with a 19-11 record and a chance to become the team's first ever 20-game winner.
+He pitched brilliantly for eight innings, but the score was tied 1-1 in the top of the 9th.
 Manager Dick Williams let him bat for himself with two men on and one out; he stroked a base hit to center to keep the inning alive, the next hitter Dave Cash hit a two-run double, and the Expos gave Grimsley a 5-1 victory to end his season on a high note.
-His 20-11 record with a 3.05 ERA earned him the team's Player of the Year award, even if he did strike out only 84 batters in 263 innings.
+His 20-11 record with a 3.05 ERA earned him the team's Player of the Year award, even if he struck out only 84 batters in 263 innings.
 The other two members of the rotation did not do so well however.
 Rudy May started the season well enough and was 6-6 at the end of June when he lost three straight decisions and then went on the disabled list not to return until September.
 He ended the season with a disappointing 8-10 record and a 3.88 ERA.
 But Wayne Twitchell had one of the ugliest seasons ever by an Expo starter, finishing the year in the bullpen due to a 4-12 record, with a 5.38 ERA and 71 bases on balls allowed in 112 innings.

 The Expos' offense had been very solid in 1977 and most of the players were retained for 1978.
 However, no one improved on the previous year's performance, except perhaps third baseman Larry Parrish who returned to the level of his rookie season in 1975 by hitting .277 with 15 home runs and 70 runs batted in.
 Everyone else, from first baseman Tony Perez to catcher Gary Carter to centerfielder Andre Dawson to left fielder Warren Cromartie to right fielder Ellis Valentine to shortstop Chris Speier either stalled or declined slightly.
 In the case of second baseman Dave Cash, it was more than slightly: his average went from .289 to .252, his bases on balls from 52 to 37, his slugging percentage from .375 to .315, and his stolen bases from 21 to 12, which meant that he was no longer an asset in the lead-off spot.
 Plus, Manager Williams played his starters until they dropped: of the eight regulars cited above, Parrish played the fewest games with 144!
 All of them were solid players, but no one was carrying the team.
 The bench, little used as it was, was terribly unproductive, with third baseman Wayne Garrett, catchers Ed Herrmann and Bob Reece, and first baseman Del Unser all posting batting averages under .200, and others such as infielder Stan Papi and outfielder Sam Mejias hitting in the low .230's without displaying any power.
 All of them were gone after the season.